Gitit (Israeli settlement): History

-The village was established in 1972 as a Nahal settlement.
+After the decision to establish a settlement had been made, land was seized from Aqraba first by declaring a closed military area.
+When the Palestinian owners refused to vacate the area, their tools were sabotaged.
+Finally, a crop-duster was used to spray the area with poison, in a joint operation approved by the government of Golda Meir in April 1972, involving the IDF and the Jewish Agency.
+The village was then established in 1972 as a Nahal settlement.
 It is named for a musical instrument mentioned in the Bible with a similar shape as the area: f.e.
 Psalm 8:1.

 In 1975 it became a civilian community affiliated with Mishkei Herut Beitar.
 In 1978 it became a moshav shitufi, but later reverted to moshav ovdim status.